jeffreykegler/hoonlint/misc/jogging.md

 We say the indentation of text `X` is `N` stops **less than the indentation** of text `Y` if text `X` begins at column `Column(Y)-N*2`.

+The **rune line** of a hoon is the line on which the hoon's rune occurs, and the **rune column** of a hoon is the column at which the hoon's rune begins.

 ## Limitations of this current document

 The rest of this document describes the indentation of the 1-jogging